The Whole Team Approach to Innovation

 And many of them are really willing to do so.

-However they almost never get the possibility to participate in Product Discovery.
+However they almost never get the opportunity to participate in Product Discovery.

 Why involve engineers in Product Discovery?